edemaine/svgink/README.md

 The API provides two classes:

 1. `SVGProcessor` handles spawning one or more Inkscape processes.
-   * `convert(input, output)` converts one filename to another.
+   * `convert(input, output)` queues converting one filename to another, following by sanitizing the output.
 The input file should be SVG.
      The output format is determined from the file extension.
-     It returns a promise which resolves when that conversion is done (including sanitization).
+     It returns a promise which resolves when the conversion and sanitization are complete.
+   * `run(job)` queues a given job.
+A job can be a string to send to Inkscape directly, or an object of the form `{input: 'input.svg', output: `output.pdf'}`, but scheduling a conversion in this way will skip sanitization.
+     Returns a promise which resolves when the job is complete.
    * `sanitize(output)` optionally sanitizes the given output filename.
      You could override this method to support custom sanitization behavior.
      It normally returns a promise.